Usmanbabany/Usmanbabany/README.md

-- 👋 Hi, I’m @Usmanbabany
+- 👋 Hi, I’m Usman Haruna
 - 👀 I’m interested in Artificial Neural Networ
 - 🌱 I’m currently learning python and react
 - 💞️ I’m looking to collaborate on any related projects